vldbss-2022/vldbss2022/lab1/doc/readme.md

 After you fill all missing code, you can run `python evaluation.py` and it will test your models and generate a report under `eval` directory.

+And a file `eval/results.json` will be generated, please push it to github to trigger auto-grading.

 ## Reference

 1. Anshuman Dutt, Chi Wang, Azade Nazi, Srikanth Kandula, Vivek R. Narasayya, Surajit Chaudhuri: